neuml/paperai/README.md

 ## Tech Overview

-paperai is a combination of an embeddings index and a SQLite database with the articles.
+paperai is a combination of a [txtai](https://github.com/neuml/txtai) embeddings index and a SQLite database with the articles.
 Each article is parsed into sentences and stored in SQLite along with the article metadata.
 Embeddings are built over the full corpus.
-The embeddings index only uses tagged articles, which helps produce the most relevant results.

 Multiple entry points exist to interact with the model.

-- paperai.report - Builds a markdown report for a series of queries.
-For each query, the best articles are shown, top matches from those articles and a highlights section which shows the most relevant sections from the embeddings search for the query.
+- paperai.report - Builds a report for a series of queries.
+For each query, the top scoring articles are shown along with matches from those articles.
+There is also a highlights section showing the most relevant results.
 - paperai.query - Runs a single query from the terminal
 - paperai.shell - Allows running multiple queries from the terminal